- Revised January 20, 2021 -

 Which restaurants are open?

-There are 23 restaurants open in Temecula Valley Wine Country at the following wineries: Avensole Winery, Baily Vineyard & Winery, Bel Vino Winery, Bolero at Europa Village, BOTTAIA Winery, Callaway Vineyard & Winery, Cougar Vineyards & Winery, Doffo Winery, Falkner Winery, Fazeli Cellars, Leoness Cellars, Lorimar Vineyards & Winery, Lumiere Winery, Miramonte Winery, Monte De Oro Winery, Mount Palomar Winery, Oak Mountain Winery, Ponte Family Estate Winery, Robert Renzoni Vineyards & Winery, South Coast Winery Resort & Spa, Ponte Vineyard Inn, Thornton Winery, Wilson Creek Winery.
-All of these locations offer outdoor dining with beautiful views of the vineyards.
+There are 23 restaurants open for takeout in Temecula Valley Wine Country at the following wineries: Avensole Winery, Baily Vineyard & Winery, Bel Vino Winery, Bolero at Europa Village, BOTTAIA Winery, Callaway Vineyard & Winery, Cougar Vineyards & Winery, Doffo Winery, Falkner Winery, Fazeli Cellars, Leoness Cellars, Lorimar Vineyards & Winery, Lumiere Winery, Miramonte Winery, Monte De Oro Winery, Mount Palomar Winery, Oak Mountain Winery, Ponte Family Estate Winery, Robert Renzoni Vineyards & Winery, South Coast Winery Resort & Spa, Ponte Vineyard Inn, Thornton Winery, Wilson Creek Winery.

-Old Town food district is a happening place to dine with expanded outdoor seating at all of the restaurants.
-Recommended places to eat are 1909, Baily’s, Crush & Brew, Devilicious Eatery, E.A.T.
+Recommended places for takeout are 1909, Baily’s, Crush & Brew, Devilicious Eatery, E.A.T.
 Marketplace, Espadin, Le Coffee Shop, Mad Madeline’s Grill, Oak Grove Culinary Creations, Texas Lil’s Mesquite Grill, The Gambling Cowboy, and The Goat & Vine.

 Promenade Temecula shopping center has popular favorites including California Pizza Kitchen, Karl Strauss Brewing Company, Lazy Dog Café, Lucille’s Smokehouse Bar-B-Que, Luna Grill, Red Robin Gourmet Burgers, Sushi Boat, The Cheesecake Factory, and Yard House.